2103642/CS220-AU-portfolio/README.md

 ## Log
 ### Week 11
+- I have published my "welcome" post
+- I have publised my "Life's too short to give up on your dreams" article.
 ### Week 10
+- I have reveiwed my overwiew and tried to make it shorter.
 ### Week 9
+- I have decided that I do not want to have a bio for my website but intead I wanted a "Welcome" post.
+- I have given feedback to my partner about what he has done well and how he could improve his work.
 ### Week 8
-- I created a draft for the bio for my blog.
+- I have created a draft for the bio for my blog.
-- Ran blog's bio through Grammarly.
+- I ran blog's bio through Grammarly.
-- Published blog's bio onto the website
+- I published blog's bio onto the website
-- removed personal details from my website, such as name and my picture
+- I removed personal details from my website, such as name and my picture.
-- removed already published (personal) articles from my blog.
+- I removed already published (personal) articles from my blog.
-- Brainestormed about more article ideas.
+- I brainestormed about more article ideas.
-- Wrote an overview for the portfolio.
+- I wrote an overview for the portfolio.
-- Ran my portfolio overview trhrough Grammarly, and added it to GitHub.
+- I ran my portfolio overview through Grammarly, and added it to GitHub.
-- removed "instagram", "contact", and "about me" section from website.
+- I removed "instagram", "contact", and "about me" section from website.
-- linked my website to my GitHub repository.
+- I linked my website to my GitHub repository.
 ### Week 7
-- reviewed feedback received from Krisztian for my essay.
+- I reviewed feedback received from Krisztian for my essay.
-- re-wrote and improved my essay beased on the feedback i have received.
+- I re-wrote and improved my essay beased on the feedback I have received.
 ### Week 6
-- attended CS220 seminar.
-- created my present V&R map
+- I created my present V&R map
-- created my future V&R map
+- I created my future V&R map
-- Started writing an essay draft in Word.
+- I started writing an essay draft in Word.
-- When essay draft was completed, I sent it to Kristztian for feedback.
+- I sent my first essay draft to Kristztian for feedback.
-- Decided on a partner for my peer assessment component of my portfolio.
+- I decided on a partner for my peer assessment component of my portfolio.
 ### Week 5
-- attended CS220 seminar.
-- set up a meeting with Krisztian to talk about possible themes for the website.
+- I set up a meeting with Krisztian to talk about possible themes for the website.
-- established my blog's theme, and what kind of articles I should write.
+- I established my blog's theme, and what kind of articles I should write.
 ### Week 4
-- attended CS220 seminar.
-- set up a meeting with Krisztian to discuss whether i should create a brand new website within GitHub or to use a website that was previously created.
+- I set up a meeting with Krisztian to discuss whether I should create a brand new website within GitHub or to use a website that was previously created.
-- Decided to use my website that was already created before enroling on this module.
+- I decided to use my website that was already created before enroling on this module.
-- Brainstomeed about the possible themes for the website.
+- I brainstormed about the possible themes for the website and what I want totransform it into.
 ### Week 3
-- attended CS220 seminar.
-- carried oput research into the V&R method.
+- I carried out research into the V&R method.
-- watched videos about the V&R mapping concept.
+- I watched videos about the V&R mapping concept.
-- brainstormed about ideas for the website.
+- I brainstormed about ideas for the website.
 ### Week 2
-- attended CS220 seminar.
-- created github account and set up repository.
+- I created github account and set up repository.
-- familiarised myself with GitHub features.
+- I familiarised myself with GitHub features.
-- explored Github and how to effectively use it for my project.
+- I explored Github and how to effectively use it for my project.

 ## TODO
 ### di-identity
--  Add my essay to the GitHub page.
 -  proof read entire portfolio
 -  improve essay and overview references
--  import images to GitHub
--  add log entried for week 9,10,11.

 -  write at least two blog aricles for publishing.